deepfriedret/Pumpkin/docs/config/authentication.md

 # Authentication

-Servers authenthicate with Mojang's session servers in order to ensure the client is playing on a legitmate, paid account.
+Servers authenthicate with Mojang's session servers in order to ensure the client is playing on a legitimate, paid account.
 Pumpkin allows you to fully configure authentication.

 ## Configuring Authentication